samcuxx/WinDropper/README.md

 2. **Drag Files:** Drag any files to the floating notch
 3. **Manage Files:** Right-click on files or the notch for options
 4. **Move Files:** Drag files back out to a new location or use the context menu to move them to predefined locations
+5. **Select Multiple Files:** Use the checkboxes to select files, then drag them as a group

 ### Keyboard Shortcuts